European Arboricultural Council

-The European Arboricultural Council (EAC) based in Bad Honnef, Germany is a forum where delegates from a wide range of arboricultural organizations throughout Europe meet.
+The European Arboricultural Council (EAC) is a forum where delegates from a wide range of arboricultural organizations throughout Europe meet.
 The goal of the EAC is to elevate the status and to raise the professional level of competence within arboriculture.
 This objective is carried out by liaising on matters ranging from research and education to successful tree establishment and the improvement of safe working practices.

 Objectives

 The EAC coordinates and represents the interests of the European arboriculture towards appropriate governing bodies and individuals in order to achieve improvements in the fields of: